 "Definitely, we've seen an increase since the remodeling of the mall," said Pam Gradison, assistant manager at Casual Corner, a women's clothing store.
-"It has been a turnabout.
-The mall is gorgeous."

 To anyone who has not been there in recent years, Westview's new look will come as a surprise.

 Skylights let the sun penetrate the once-gloomy interior, and the halls are lined with ornate columns set off by pink and blue neon.
-In the center court, an antique French clock works in concert with a giant fountain to keep time with light and water.

-A. Gary Shilling, a well-known New York economist, contends that the successful merchants of the 1990s will be those who offer discount prices while letting people shop in surroundings that let them keep their "middle-class dignity."
+A. Gary Shilling, a New York economist, contends that the successful merchants of the 1990s will be those who offer discount prices while letting people shop in surroundings that let them keep their "middle-class dignity."
 This, it appears, is what Westview is doing.

 "We just think we're going to recapture the family shopper, the value shopper," said Alan J. Fink, the energetic mall manager who came aboard early last year.
 "How many people do you know who have lost a job or gone through something wrenching in their career?"
 Those people, he said, will never be so bold with their spending again.